 2. Accountability by workers

-If you do not have a plan in place to keep each on-site worker accountable, you could be increasing the chances of hazardous outcomes.
+If you do not have a construction safety plan in place to keep each on-site worker accountable, you could be increasing the chances of hazardous outcomes.
 Even though micromanaging workers is not what is recommended here, having a system similar to that can increase your construction management output.

-3. Workers location tracking
+3. Workers’ location tracking

+It can be very wary and tiresome for the foreman to keep track of each worker on site.
+This may shift their concentration to the most important tasks to be executed.
 It is the duty of a general contractor to ensure that the project runs smoothly according to the schedule while reducing miscellaneous expenditures resulting from wasted efforts and time.
-With the correct tracking tool, the Human Resource team can easily monitor those mischievous workers taking unscheduled breaks, at the wrong site or taking unauthorized overtime after site closure.
-This can greatly combat worker fatigue by tracking the number of hours worked.
+With the correct tracking tool, the Human Resource team can easily monitor those mischievous workers taking unscheduled breaks, at the wrong site, or taking unauthorized overtime after site closure.

 4. Streamlining communication